The Bankrate promise

 A home appraisal is conducted by a licensed professional to determine what your home is worth.
 Sometimes, sellers arrange an appraisal before they put the property on the market to ensure they’re asking the right price.
 More commonly, mortgage lenders will require an appraisal once a contract is signed, to confirm that the home is worth at least the amount of the loan.
 The cost of a home appraisal could run several hundred dollars, depending on factors such as property size and location.
 Read on to learn more.

 How does a home appraisal work?

-Under federal and state law, appraisals are required to be independent and objective.
-An appraiser will conduct a visual inspection of the home and look at recent home sales in the area, known as comparables or “comps.”
+By law, appraisals are required to be independent and objective.
+An appraiser will conduct a visual inspection of the home and look at recent home sales in the area, known as comparables or comps.
 Based on the information gathered, the appraiser will determine the home’s value.

-With rare exceptions, mortgage lenders always require appraisals both for home purchases and when a homeowner refinances a mortgage.
+With rare exceptions, lenders always require appraisals both for home purchases and mortgage refinances.

 Why is an appraisal needed?

 Home appraisals benefit buyers as well as homeowners.
-“An appraisal is always in the best interest of the buyer as it will assess the value of the property and help the buyer have confidence in the purchase price of the home,” says Jackie Boies, senior director of partner relations at Money Management International.
+“An appraisal is always in the best interest of the buyer, as it will assess the value of the property and help the buyer have confidence in the purchase price of the home,” says Jackie Boies, senior director of partner relations at Money Management International.

 “Once the value of the home is established through the appraisal, the lender can make an offer based on the available loan-to-value ratio,” says Bruce McClary, senior vice president of communications at the National Foundation for Credit Counseling.
 “Property appraisals also help determine the cost of the loan.
-A well-maintained property can lead to a loan with a more favorable interest rate than one that is in disrepair because of the direct effect on loan-to-value ratio.”
+A well-maintained property can lead to a loan with a more favorable interest rate than one that is in disrepair, because of the direct effect on loan-to-value ratio.”

 How much does a home appraisal cost?

-A typical, single-family home appraisal is $500, according to a 2022 study by the National Association of Realtors.
-The cost can range from less than $300 to $800 or more, though, depending on a number of factors including the size of the home, the value of the property, condition of the property and the level of detail involved in the appraisal.
-A large home or property will usually be more expensive to have appraised.
-In larger cities or areas with higher living costs.
+The median price for a typical, single-family home appraisal is $500, according to a 2022 study by the National Association of Realtors.
+The cost can range from less than $300 to $800 or more, though, depending on a number of factors — including the size of the home, the value and condition of the property and the level of detail involved in the appraisal.
+A large home or property will usually cost more to appraise, as will one in a larger city or an area with higher living costs.

-A professional appraiser’s fees are regulated in part by the Dodd–Frank Wall Street Reform and Consumer Protection Act and must be reasonable and customary for the geographic market.
+A professional appraiser’s fees are regulated in part by federal law — the Dodd-Frank Wall Street Reform and Consumer Protection Act — and must be reasonable and customary for the geographic market.